uf-mil-archive/PropaGator/server_interaction/readme.md

 # Usage

-Currently there is no launch file for the node that handles all the requests so it needs to be ran like so:
+Currently there is no launch file for the node that handles all the requests so it needs to be run like so:

     rosrun server_interaction json_server_node